 Recommendations for chronic and gestational hypertension are similar and depend on severity.
 However, chronic hypertension may be more severe.
 In gestational hypertension, the increases in BP often occur only late in gestation and may not require treatment.

 For mild to moderate hypertension (systolic BP 140 to 159 mm Hg or diastolic BP 90 to 109 mm Hg) with labile BP, reduced physical activity may decrease BP and improve fetal growth, making perinatal risks similar to those for women without hypertension.
 However, if this conservative measure does not decrease BP, many experts recommend drug therapy.
-Women who were taking methyldopa, a beta-blocker, a calcium channel blocker, or a combination before pregnancy may continue to take these drugs.
+In pregnant women with mild chronic hypertension, a strategy of targeting a BP < 140/90 mm Hg was associated with decreased incidence of preeclampsia and preterm birth, without increase risk of small-for-gestational-age birth weight (1 Treatment reference Recommendations regarding classification, diagnosis, and management of hypertensive disorders (including preeclampsia) are available from the American College of Obstetricians and Gynecologists... read more ).
+Women who were taking methyldopa, a beta-blocker, a calcium channel blocker, or a combination before pregnancy may continue to take these medications.
 However, ACE inhibitors and ARBs should be stopped once pregnancy is confirmed.

 For severe hypertension (systolic BP ≥ 160 mm Hg or diastolic BP ≥ 110 mm Hg), drug therapy is indicated.
 Risk of complications—maternal (progression of end-organ dysfunction, preeclampsia) and fetal (prematurity, growth restriction, stillbirth)—is increased significantly.
 Several antihypertensives may be required.